lokesh-bansiya/lokesh-bansiya/README.md

 🔭 I’m currently exploring and polishing my skills

-🌍 I'm based in Madhya Pradesh, India
+🌍 I'm basically from Madhya Pradesh, India

 ⚛️ Some technologies that I love to working with includes MERN stack, Typescript & Web Testing.